-You can find some GDAL developers in the IRC channel #gdal on Freenode which is bridged to a #gdal:osgeo.org Matrix room.
+You can find some GDAL developers in the IRC channel #gdal on Libera.Chat.
 This mechanism is usually reserved for active meetings and other outreach with the community.
 The Mailing List and GitHub avenues are going to be more productive communication channels in most situations.

-FOSS4G 2021 is the leading annual conference for free and open source geospatial software.
+FOSS4G 2023 is the leading annual conference for free and open source geospatial software.
 It will include presentations related to GDAL/OGR, and some of the GDAL/OGR development community will be attending.
 It is the event for those interested in GDAL/OGR, other FOSS geospatial technologies and the community around them.
-The conference will be held ONLINE from September 27th to October 2nd 2021.
+The conference will be held at Prizren, Kosovo from June 26th to July 2nd 2023.

 Originally, GDAL has been lead by Frank Warmerdam, the original author of much of GDAL/OGR, though with contributions and input from a variety of people.
 As of February 2006 GDAL/OGR became a founding project of the Open Source Geospatial Foundation (OSGeo) and began a transition to a more community oriented governance model - in keeping with OSGeo expectations.

 Membership as an OSGeo project provides assurances that a variety of best practices are being employed by the GDAL/OGR project, and that users and contributors can be assured of responsible project operation and continuity of the project.
 In particular:

 A consensus oriented Project Management Committee will be in charge of the project.